Deserav/mouse-human-develop/README.md

 - OLIG1: Slight increase of expression on glial cells.
 While the shape is similar to the original, the amount of increase is significantly lower.
 - PAX6: Gradual decrease of expression on both groups.
 Similar with our original figure.
 - SOX2: Neuronal cells show decrease, and glial cells show increase then decrease.
 In the original, glial expression is relatively consistent.

+#### 2.2.5 Limitations
+As mentioned in the previous section, there were many erroneous results.
+It is presumed that the cause of this is the cumulation of error from each process.

+**1. Initial data is given by TPM matrix.**
+Although Seurat and Monocle support TPM input, preprocessing data with such format seems confounding.
+We end up duplicating the normalization process.
+Scaling is problematic as well, since the column sum of a TPM matrix is fixed to 1M.
+Subsetting cells and genes can result in decrease of column sum, which holds a possibility of changing the scaled value significantly.
+In addition, Monocle is optimal in using count data, so using TPM data limits downstream analysis.
+Functions like `plot_ordering_genes` and `plot_pc_variance_explained` do not work well on TPM data.

+**2. Normalization method is unusual.**
+The research used a custom normalization method of log((TPM/10) + 1) for each entry.
+Seurat and Monocle do not recommend normalization prior to data input.
+This made limitations to the preprocessing in both packages.
+This is true especially for Monocle, since it requires the user to choose the distribution of input.
+Monocle is optimal when negative binomial distribution is used, but TPM input forces us to use `tobit` or `gaussianff` (see [here](http://cole-trapnell-lab.github.io/monocle-release/docs/#analyzing-branches-in-single-cell-trajectories) for details)

+**3. Initial clustering was inaccurate.**
+Initial clustering via tSNE in Seurat did not precisely separate NPCs, astrocytes, and excitatory neurons.
+This affected the downstream analysis, in that eventually these cells interfered each other during trajectory analysis (figure 15).
+Inaccurate clustering also resulted in inability of finding the correct marker genes.
+The genes found by `FindAllMarkers` left out some marker features mentioned in the paper.

+Therefore, in further attempts, the optimal workflow would be something like:
+- Use raw counts as initial input, not normalized data (ex TPM, RPKM, CPM)
+- Use Seurat, Monocle2, Monocle3 separately since their process of transforming data is different.
+In addition, Monocle2 and Monocle3 have different workflow and plotting methods, so Monocle3 cannot completely replace is predecessor.
+- Precise clustering is required.
+Biological information of markers is essential in this step.